 Other Tidbits You Should Know!!!

 All records are kept in a locked cabinet and are NOT part of a school record.
-No one has access to this record except for the appropiate Licensed Substance Use Counselors.
+No one has access to this record except for the appropriate Licensed Substance Use Counselors.
 All Federal and State confidentiality laws are adhered to at all times.
 Appropriate written consents MUST be signed before any information is released to anyone.

-- 1 to 2 face to face contacts with student at his/her “home school.
+- 1 to 2 face to face contacts with student at his/her “home school."

 - Case management can last from 6 to 8 weeks, this is determined on a case by case basis.